Chaos by Design

 Spread the Love Around

-The new program, capable of condensing days and weeks of trial and error into a single design session, was shared with other dance schools, maturing in capability as its user base grew across countries and continents.
+The newly-minted program, capable of condensing days and weeks of trial and error into a single design session, was shared with other dance schools, maturing in capability as its user base grew across countries and continents.

 The need for such a valuable tool was clear, and the program was widely appreciated.
 But there was one frequent request that the Recital Conflict Manager could not fulfill: “Can it create a recital order by itself?”